New Jersey Institute of Technology: Student newspaper

 The Vector is an independent weekly student newspaper published by the students of NJIT, originally established in 1924.
 It has both on-line and print versions.
 The tabloid print edition has an estimated circulation of 3,000 from on-campus distribution and a readership of approximately 9,000.

 The Vector won the Honor Rating of First Class from the Associated Collegiate Press in 1989–1990.
 The Vector is a current member of the Associated Collegiate Press.
 The Vector won two awards in the New Jersey Press Foundation's 2019-2020 awards, scoring a second place win for Arts & Entertainment writing and third place for General Excellence.

 Athletics

-Sports/Teams

-NJIT sponsors 19 NCAA-Division I varsity teams and 1 ACHA non-varsity Division 2 team.
-It also sponsors 6 club-level sports.
+NJIT sponsors 19 NCAA- Division I varsity teams and 1 ACHA non-varsity Division 2 team.
+It also sponsors 2 club-level sports.
 Its teams are called the Highlanders.
 The school colors are red and white with blue accent.
 NJIT's teams compete at the NCAA Division I level primarily as members of the America East Conference (AEC).
-Several teams have affiliations outside of AEC as follows: Woman's and Men's tennis compete in the Southland Conference (SLC), Men's fencing team is a member of the Mid-Atlantic Collegiate Fencing Association (MACFA).
+Several teams have affiliations outside of AEC as follows: women's and men's tennis compete in the Big South Conference (BSC), men's fencing team is a member of the Mid-Atlantic Collegiate Fencing Association (MACFA).
 As of 2016, the women's fencing team is independent.
 Men's volleyball competes in the Eastern Intercollegiate Volleyball Association (EIVA).
+Woman's volleyball competes in the AEC.